 Another way to directly interact with colleagues is to use the Data Point Commenting tool to ask questions, get feedback, or include comments about specific data points available in the tables.

-To add a comment, simply select the desired cell and click the comment icon.
+To add a comment, simply select the desired cell and right-click on it.
+Then, click on Add Data Point Comment.
 Any user can reply to, or ‘like’ comments, just as you would on social media.

 In SAP Analytics Cloud, the calendar is also a very powerful way to collaborate.
 With the calendar, you can check upcoming tasks, whether it is your own tasks or tasks that you’ve previously created.
 You can also create and assign tasks to other users from here as well.